Virtuant/katacoda-scenarios/jenkins/jenkins-automated-job-hello-world/step3.md

 `/jenkins_home_alpine/workspace/Github Triggered/Build/target/camel-spring4-0.0.1-SNAPSHOT.jar`

+>Note: The path details may defer from that of the above example.

 Copy the path and file from the above screen.
 We'll use it on the next page.

->Note: Yayy!
+Great!
 This was the first successful Jenkins triggered Git download and Maven build.

 #### Alternative Gradle